 Find Minocqua on a map, and it looks like there's more water to the town than land.
 Which is one of the reasons this picturesque spot tucked into Wisconsin's north-central tier is such a popular place to escape.

-Minocqua and the neighboring communities of Arbor Vitae, Woodruff and Lake Tomahawk — which conveniently sit some three to six hours from Madison, Milwaukee and Chicago — are filled with innumerable sparkling blue glacial lakes.
+Minocqua and the neighboring communities of Arbor Vitae and Woodruff — which conveniently sit some three to six hours from Madison, Milwaukee and Chicago — are filled with innumerable sparkling blue glacial lakes.
 They are also snugged into the mighty Northern Highland-American Legion State Forest.
 This means guests can easily enjoy an incredible array of activities, both on shore and on the water.
 Here are some of the endless possibilities.

 On the Water